monikagorkhiya/sd-workflows/content/home/01-title.md

 * Programmers sit all day and write code
 * Most important skill for a programmer is knowledge of programming language
-* Testing is not a programmer's job, it's a tester's job
+* Programmers program, testers test
-* What you learn in college is mostly obsolete
+* Most theory we learn as part of curriculum is not useful

 {{% note %}}
 15m